wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

-# Expose a gRPC endpoint via a Service
+# Expose a gRPC Endpoint via a Service

 Choreo allows you to create and deploy applications in your preferred programming language.
 One powerful option is gRPC, a high-performance and language-agnostic Remote Procedure Call (RPC) framework.
 It utilizes [Protocol Buffers](https://github.com/protocolbuffers/protobuf) to define services and generate client/server code.